carlodefalco/quadgrid/README.md

 * `src` contains implementation of methods in the above classes that do not depend on template parameters
 * `test`  provides a few tests and examples
-* `octave` provides a draft of an interface for accessing qudtree objects from within the [GNU Octave](http://www.octave.org) interpreter, which consists of
+* `octave` provides a draft of an interface for accessing quadgrid objects from within the [GNU Octave](http://www.octave.org) interpreter, which consists of
     * `quadgrid.h`  defining the `quadgrid` class inheriting from